NSLS-II-BMM/BeamlineManual/docs/motors.rst

    RE(mvr(xafs_wheel, 15*3))

 it is somewhat easier to move by slot number.
-The sample plates are also cut with sample numbers for slots 1, 7, 13, and 19, making it clear which slot is which.
+The sample plates are cut with sample numbers for slots 1, 7, 13, and 19, making it clear which slot is which.
+The wheel is mounted such that the numbers can be read normally on the side facing the beam.

 To move, for instance, to slot 5, do:

 .. code-block:: python